phpdev-uk/version-control-git/README.md

 # Version Control with Git

-Workshop notes for an upcoming training course on Version Control with Git.
+Notes for upcoming workshop: Git in a Day.